AICAP Flap: Inner Breast Reconstruction After Lumpectomy

 What does AICAP stand for?

 AICAP stands for Anterior Intercostal Artery Perforator.
-It refers to the blood vessels that supply the flap — perforating branches from the intercostal arteries that run along the front of the chest wall between the ribs.
+It refers to the blood vessels that feed the flap — small branches from the intercostal arteries, which run between the ribs along the front of the chest wall.

 How is the AICAP flap different from the LICAP flap?

 The main difference is location.
-The LICAP flap uses tissue from the lateral (side) chest wall and is ideal for outer breast defects.
-The AICAP flap uses tissue from the anterior (front) chest wall below the breast and is specifically designed for inner (medial) breast defects.
-Both are perforator flaps that preserve muscle function.
+The LICAP flap uses tissue from the side of the chest wall, and is ideal for outer-breast dents.
+The AICAP flap uses tissue from the front of the chest wall, below the breast, and is made for inner-breast dents.
+Both are perforator flaps that keep the muscle working.

 Will I need microsurgery for an AICAP flap?

-No. The AICAP flap remains connected to its blood supply through the perforator vessels.
-It is rotated into the breast defect without being fully detached, so microsurgical vessel reconnection is not required.
-This makes the procedure shorter and less complex than free flap techniques like the DIEP flap.
+No. The AICAP flap stays joined to its blood supply through the perforator vessels.
+It is rotated into the gap without being fully detached, so there is no need to reconnect vessels under a microscope.
+This makes it shorter and simpler than free-flap techniques like the DIEP flap.

-Can I have radiation therapy after an AICAP flap?
+Can I have radiation after an AICAP flap?

 Yes.
-Radiation therapy can typically proceed as planned after adequate healing, usually four to six weeks after surgery.
-The healthy, well-vascularized tissue from the AICAP flap generally tolerates radiation well, which is one of the advantages of bringing fresh tissue into the reconstructed area.
+Radiation can usually go ahead as planned once you have healed, often four to six weeks after surgery.
+The healthy, well-supplied tissue from the AICAP flap generally handles radiation well — one of the advantages of bringing fresh tissue into the area.

 What kind of scar will I have from the AICAP flap?

-The donor site scar is typically located near or within the inframammary fold (the natural crease beneath the breast).
-This placement means the scar is usually well-hidden by clothing and undergarments.
-Over time, the scar fades significantly and becomes barely noticeable for most patients.
+The donor scar usually sits near or within the crease under the breast.
+So it is generally well hidden by clothing and underwear.
+Over time, the scar fades a lot and becomes barely noticeable for most patients.

 Written by Dr. Mahyar Foumani, plastic and reconstructive surgeon specializing in breast reconstruction.
 Based on the book 'Breast Reconstruction Explained.'